It took me three days, but I’ve finally remembered it—though "buongiorno" will always be just fine, too. Good morning, everyone!

 The people are what make a place special and memorable, and Rovinians (or Rovinjané?) are warm, welcoming, and full of character, adding a distinctive appeal to Rovinj’s enchantment.

-Parting ways with this picturesque town is no easy task—it’s a place that lingers in your heart long after you’ve left.
+Parting ways with this picturesque town was no easy task—it’s a place that lingers in your heart long after you’ve left.

 PULA